PennyLaneAI/pennylane/doc/API/overview.rst

 Supporting operators and expectations
 -------------------------------------

-You must further tell PennyLane about the operations and expectations that your device supports as well as potentially further capabilities, by providing the following class attributes:
+You must further tell PennyLane about the operations and expectations that your device supports as well as potentially further capabilities, by providing the following class attributes/properties:

 * :attr:`~.Device.operations`: a set of the supported PennyLane operations as strings, e.g.,